Why train to be an approved driving instructor?

 - have not been disqualified from driving at any time in the four years prior to joining the Register

 - be a ‘fit and proper’ person to have your name entered on the Register.
-(This is done via an enhanced CRB check) and will look into all spent and unspent convictions, both motoring and non-motoring and fixed penalties such as speeding.
+(This is done via an enhanced DBS check) and will look into all spent and unspent convictions, both motoring and non-motoring and fixed penalties such as speeding.

 Do you posses the skills and competence required of an approved driving instructor?